 Limits of Certification

-To perform any functions related to boilers, the inspector must hold a valid In-Service Boiler and Pressure Vessel Certificate of Competency and work within the scope of an Owner-User Program
+To perform any functions related to boilers, the inspector must hold a valid In-Service Pressure Equipment Inspector Certificate of Competency (ISI-BPVPP) and work within the scope of an Owner-User Program

 The scope of an in-service inspectors certificate does not specifically include pressure piping.
 Owners of pressure piping system are responsible for maintaining their pressure piping systems under the accepted Owner-User Program.
 This would include inspections by an inspector qualified in accordance with the Owner-User Program.